90 Follow-Up Email Subject Lines from Real Campaigns

 Use Case #18: After a Meeting with Your Team

-The final use case we want to share with you is a follow-up email subject line you can use after having a meeting with your team.
+The final use case we want to share with you is a follow-up email subject line set you can use after having a meeting with your team.

 The email you’re going to send your team right after your meeting needs to be one that summarizes the main points and highlights of your discussion.